fsolve solves a system of nonlinear equations. However, it

 Give any other constraints in the usual

-For this example, write a function file for the nonlinear inequality constraint.
+For this example, write a function file for the nonlinear constraints.

-function [c,ceq] = fminconstr(x) c = ; % no nonlinear inequality ceq = fbnd(x); % the fsolve objective is fmincon constraints
+function [c,ceq] = fminconstr(x) c = ; % No nonlinear inequality ceq = fbnd(x); % fsolve objective is fmincon nonlinear equality constraints

 Save this code as the file